AlbanDAVID/AlbanDAVID/README.md

 ## 🎓 Education & 💼 Professional Experience
 - **Double background**: Master’s degree in **neuropsychology** and **software development/data**.
 - **French Ministry of Sports**: Data cleaning and statistical analysis using **Python**.
 - **Onepoint**: Built a **flight tracker** using **Python, Docker, and Airflow**.

-🤝 Feel free to explore my projects, and if you think we could collaborate on an open-source project or if you have an exciting job opportunity in mind, don’t hesitate to reach out!
+🤝 Feel free to explore my projects, and if you think we could collaborate on an open-source project or if you have an exciting job opportunity in mind, don't hesitate to contact me!

+✉️ albdav.dev@gmail.com